Billing

 3. Recurring Invoice

 Recurring law firm invoices bill clients a fixed amount on a regular schedule.
-If your law firm provides subscription-based services, the periodic payment requests for those services would be recurring invoices.
+If your law firm provides subscription-based services, recurring invoices would act as the periodic payment requests for those services.

 4. Interim Invoice

 Interim invoices request funds based on project completion or milestones achieved.
-Your law firm and the client would negotiate the project fee and the invoicing terms prior to starting the work.
-As an example, you might agree to bill 20% of the project fee upfront, 40% when the project reaches a specific milestone, and the remainder at project completion.
+Your law firm and the client would negotiate the project fee and invoicing terms prior to starting the work.
+For example, you might agree to bill 20% of the project fee upfront, 40% when the project reaches a midway milestone, and the remainder at project completion.

 Legal Invoice Templates

 Creating your lawyer invoices from a template is easier than starting from scratch.
-You will want to customize the documents, of course, to suit your practice.
-This customization starts with adding your firm's contact information, including physical address, website URL, telephone number, and email address.
+Customize your templates by adding your firm's contact information (including physical address), website URL, telephone number, and email address.

 Other key data points that should appear on every invoice include:

-• Starting and ending date of the billing period
+- Start and end date of the billing period

-• For retainer clients: starting retainer balance, amount drawn against retainer, and remaining retainer balance
+- For retainer clients: starting retainer balance, amount drawn against the retainer, and remaining retainer balance

 The standard invoice template from the Louisiana State Bar Association has all these elements, except for the retainer reconciliation.
 The retainer invoice template from the Georgia State Bar Association shows how to incorporate a retainer reconciliation.
-LawPay also offers user-friendly and customizable templates for users.
+LawPay customers also have access to user-friendly and customizable templates.

 These legal invoice templates demonstrate an appropriate balance between detail and brevity.
-From these documents, clients can clearly grasp the work being done and understand key milestones in their representation.
+Clients can clearly grasp the work being done and understand key milestones in their representation.

 Law Firm Invoice Tips